DrAnkney/QuickWordlistsOnATheme/README.md

 hashcat --force fruit100.txt -r rules.rule --stdout > fruit3.txt
 ```

-The rules.rule file is one I made from the excellent tutorial on rules lists at https://www.4armed.com/blog/hashcat-rule-based-attack/, who also explains how to keep track of how well your rules work for you as you use them over time.
+The rules.rule file is one I made from the excellent tutorial by William Hurer-Mackay on rules lists at https://www.4armed.com/blog/hashcat-rule-based-attack/, who also explains how to keep track of how well your rules work for you as you use them over time.
 Check it out.

 Here's my rules.rule, based off his suggestions:
 ```